neuroinformatics-unit/NeuroBlueprint/docs/source/folder_structure.md

 ## Session
 If data for the subject were acquired across multiple sessions,then within the subject directory resides subdirectories named with the REQUIRED prefix "ses", e.g. `ses-<label>`.
-A session represents a recording, imaging or behavioural experimental session, and may contain multiple blocks, or runs, of data acquisition.
+A session represents a recording, functional imaging or behavioural experimental session, and may contain multiple blocks, or runs, of data acquisition.
 The session folder will contain the acquired datatypes.
 Different sessions may have different combinations of datatypes.

 ## Datatype
-Datatypes included at the session level are REQUIRED to have one of the following names `ephys, behav, imaging, histology`.
+Datatypes included at the session level are REQUIRED to have one of the following names `ephys, behav, funcimg, histology`.
-If collected, `ephys, behav, imaging` are REQUIRED to be placed at the session label.
+If collected, `ephys, behav, funcimg` are REQUIRED to be placed at the session label.
 If collected, `histology` is REQUIRED to be at subject level.

 ## Example